touying-typ/touying/src/utils.typ

 ///
 /// Example: `label-it("key", [a])` is equivalent to `[a <key>]`
 ///
-/// - `it` is the content to label
+/// - it (content): The content to label.
 ///
-/// - `label-name` is the name of the label, or a label
+/// - label-name (string, label): The name of the label, or a label.
 #let label-it(it, label-name) = {
   if type(label-name) == label {
     [#it#label-name]